appsparkler/study/web/seo/sam-dey/class.md

 - for duplicate content
     - use `canonical` url - for pages that could have multiple versions
     - use 301 redirects
+- interstial content - sale pop-ups, etc. that hide the main content may be bad for SEO
+- ensure pages are loading
+- ensure page is relevant to keywords
+- use good, readable fonts and clear images

+## SERP - Search Engine Result Page
+- Meta Title - will appear on the SERP
+- Meta Description - will appear as the description for our page on the SERP
+- ⭐️ Rich Snippet Optimization -
+    1. use Google Structured Data Markup Helper to create the rich snippet and then add it to our site.
+    1. next, we can check the result on rich-result-test by Google